johannesulf/dsigma/docs/applications/hsc_y1.rst

+:orphan:

 Hyper Suprime-Cam (HSC)
 =======================

 .. note::
     This guide has not been inspected or endorsed by the HSC collaboration.

 This tutorial will teach us how to cross-correlate BOSS lens galaxies with lensing catalogs from the HSC survey.
+We will work with the Y1 data, also known as PDR2 or S16A.

 Downloading the Data
 --------------------